Skip to content

 • Running ads

 For brand awareness & communication, Facebook works well.
+However, it has limitations.

-The Biggest Problem With Relying Only on Facebook:
+The Biggest Problem With Relying Only on Facebook

 You don’t own Facebook.
 That means: